 Make life affirming

-Get Free encourages you to embrace freedom in the present by creating moments of shared joy through movement and music.
-Expand your boundaries and work towards realisation of your full potential through affordable and accessible dance classes, workshops and movement therapy groups.
+Expand your boundaries and work towards realisation of your full potential through affordable and accessible dance workshops and movement therapy groups.

-GetFree therapy sessions and workshops are devised and delivered by group facilitator and dance/movement psychotherapist Lottie Ball.
-It is an approach to working with the body that incorporates Stoic philosophy, the fundamentals of person-centred psychotherapy and the transformative power of dance as a vehicle for positive change.
+Devised and delivered by group facilitator and dance/movement psychotherapist Lottie Ball in Bristol, UK.
+Her approach to working with movement incorporates Stoic philosophy, Humanistic/Transpersonal psychotherapy and pop culture to utilise the power of dance as a vehicle for positive change.

-The aim of the work is to encourage participants to build confidence in expressing themselves freely and to provide opportunity to connect with others in safe, non-judgemental spaces.
-Here we can create new pathways for compassionate, authentic communication and greater understanding.
+The aim of the work is to encourage participants to build confidence in expressing themselves freely and to provide opportunities to connect with others in safe, non-judgemental spaces, creating new pathways for compassionate, authentic communication and personal growth.

 Whether in a community, corporate, care or school setting, Get Free explores the boundaries we face towards embracing our full potential and helps develop our capacity for living life at its fullest.